Thomas P. Glynn: MBTA

 In 1989, Dukakis appointed Glynn to the position of chief executive officer of the Massachusetts Bay Transportation Authority.
 During his tenure at the MBTA, ridership increased and small customer services, including more telephones and change machines, were installed at MBTA stations.
 Glynn also oversaw the Authority during the 1990 Back Bay, Massachusetts train collision, which injured 453 people, and another crash on the Green Line that same month in which an operator was found to have been under the influence of alcohol.
 In 1991, Glynn resigned to become senior vice president for administration and finance at Brown University.

+Glynn chaired the public transportation committee of governor-elect Maura Healey's transition.
+On April 21, 2023, he was appointed by Healey to be the non-executive chair of the MBTA's board of directors.
+Glynn left the post in October, 2024, to be replaced by former Lynn mayor and fellow board member Tom McGee.

 Deputy Secretary of Labor

 In 1993, Glynn was nominated to be United States Deputy Secretary of Labor.
 He was confirmed by the United States Senate by unanimous consent on May 24, 1993.
 He resigned on April 15, 1996.
 At the time of his resignation, Glynn was one of the longest serving Deputy Secretaries of Labor in modern department history.